microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/types.md

 * **onPremisesNetBiosName**: string (ReadOnly): Contains the on-premises netBios name synchronized from the on-premises directory.
 Read-only.
 * **onPremisesProvisioningErrors**: [MicrosoftGraphOnPremisesProvisioningError](#microsoftgraphonpremisesprovisioningerror)[] (ReadOnly): Errors when using Microsoft synchronization product during provisioning
 * **onPremisesSamAccountName**: string (ReadOnly): Contains the on-premises SAM account name synchronized from the on-premises directory.
 Read-only.
 * **onPremisesSecurityIdentifier**: string (ReadOnly): Contains the on-premises security identifier (SID) for the group synchronized from on-premises to the cloud.
 Read-only.
+Read-only.
 * **onPremisesSyncEnabled**: bool (ReadOnly): true if this group is synced from an on-premises directory; false if this group was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Read-only
 * **organizationId**: string
 * **owners**: string[]: The owners of the group who can be users or service principals.
 Nullable.
 If this property isn't specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner